fixdauto/before_render/README.md

 when your action is completed and the template is rendered.
 It can really DRY up loading some data that is used for views (headers / layouts / etc).

-Plugin heavily based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.
+Plugin heavily based on Todd Knarr's rails5_before_render which is based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.

 Provided methods: